5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 **Update 1.5.1** :

 * Fixed several timezone issues for people living in half hour timezones.
-* Created "Performance options" to speed up the loading in the GUI.
+* Created "Performance options" to speed up the loading in the GUI, allows customization of the status history length and the tracker session background.
 * Changed no profile picture to new image.

 ---